Nayem73/MY-TECH-SHEET/java/amigos.md

 # TypeErasure

-* We know that, the reason we use generics, is because the provide strong compile time checking which reduces the risk of ClassCastException and the explicit casting of objects.
+* We know that, the reason we use generics, is because it provides strong compile time checking which reduces the risk of ClassCastException and the explicit casting of objects.

 * So the compiler uses `TypeErasure` , which is a feature that removes all generic type code in the java bytecode and adds casting if necessary.